canozbey/finite-state-rice-decoder/README.md

 # finite-state-rice-decoder
-Byte-level finite state decoder of Rice encoded stream
+Byte-level finite state decoder of stream of Rice codes